arbenson/ScHoLP-Tutorial/README.md

 collect_Simplicial_PPR_decomposed_scores(enron)
 ```

-We can evaluate how well these methods do compared to random guessing with respect to area under the precision-recall curve:
+We can evaluate how well these methods do compared to random guessing with respect to area under the precision-recall curve.
+This should reproduce the line for the email-Enron dataset in Table 2 of the paper.

 ```julia
 evaluate(enron, ["harm_mean", "geom_mean", "arith_mean", "common", "jaccard", "adamic_adar", "proj_graph_PA", "simplex_PA", "UPKatz", "WPKatz", "UPPR", "WPPR", "SimpPPR_comb", "logreg_supervised", "SimpPPR_grad", "SimpPPR_harm", "SimpPPR_curl"])
 ```

-This should reproduce the line for the email-Enron dataset in Table 2.

 ### Summary statistics